Configure the Network Level Authentication Setting for a Terminal Server

 Applies To: Windows Server 2008

-Network Level Authentication completes user authentication before you establish a Remote Desktop connection and the logon screen appears.
+Network Level Authentication is a new authentication method that completes user authentication before you establish a Remote Desktop connection and the logon screen appears.
 This is a more secure authentication method that can help protect the remote computer from malicious users and malicious software.
-The advantages of using Network Level Authentication are:
+The advantages of Network Level Authentication are:

 It requires fewer remote computer resources initially.
 The remote computer uses a limited number of resources before authenticating the user, rather than starting a full Remote Desktop connection as in previous versions.